Calling all freshers

 - Email our master Alex Tatlow for further details

-- Come to the Pub crawl.
+- Come to the Pub Crawl!
+More details to follow.

-We look forward to seeing or hearing from you soon!.
+We look forward to seeing you soon!

 The Society of Change Ringers (aka UBSCR) is one of the University's oldest societies!
 Established in 1943, we're a group of bellringers who ring on church tower bells across Bristol, practising the ancient art of change ringing.
 We welcome ringers and non-ringers of all abilities to join us.

 Our home tower is St Matthew's Kingsdown.
 We go there every Tuesday night from 19:30-21:00 during term time.
 We also ring for their Sunday servce from 17:50-18:30.
 We're lucky in that we can ring at several other towers, including St Philip & Jacob, St John-on-the-Wall, St James, St Lord Mayor's Chapel and St Michael on the Mount, Without.

 More information about the society is available here.

 Before going to the pub, when we ring the bells, a team of ringers (any number, but often 8) ring one bell each in turn.
 Each person's bell is numbered from 1 to 8, with the lightest bell sounding the highest note numbered 1, through to the heaviest and lowest bell numbered 8.
 When rung in a descending scale this creates the first 'row': 12345678.
 In order to produce different rows, a pre-learnt mathematical pattern is rung which changes the order of the bells.
 This is known as 'change ringing', as the bells continuously change order from one row to the next.
 Learning the patterns and ringing them in a team is where the fun really starts!